Posted on

-- the employer, and
+- your employer, and

-- the unpaid wages.
+- your unpaid wages.

 What does a sample demand letter or template look like?